dotnet/docs/docs/core/install/windows.md

 ### Choose when previous versions are removed

 The installer executables always install new content before removing the previous installation.
-Running applications may be interrupted or crash when older runtimes are.
-To minimize the impact of updating .NET, users can specify when a previous .NET installation should be removed using a registry key.
+Applications that are running might be interrupted or crash when older runtimes are removed.
+To minimize the impact of updating .NET, you can specify when a previous .NET installation should be removed using a registry key.

 | .NET version | Registry key | Name | Type | Value |
 | -------------- | :--------- | :---------- | :---------- | :---------- |